Service Learning Procedures

 Over 200 local, national, and international organizations benefit from student service each year.

-Students who are interested in Service Learning should see Mr. Sheppard in room 212 to learn more information.
+Students who are interested in Service Learning should see Skyline's Service Learning Coach to learn more information.

 There are two ways for students to earn Service Learning hours: